FatihKoz/DisposableBasic/README.md

 * Daily random flight assignments/offerings
 * Fleet/Flights/Pireps Maps (based on leaflet, mostly customizable)
 * Manual Awarding and Manual Payment features
+* Aircraft state control (in use, in air, on ground)
+* IVAO/VATSIM Network Presence Check (with additional callsign checks)
+* Pirep Auto Rejecting capabilities,
 * Some widgets to enhance any page/layout as per virtual airline needs
+* Database checks (to identify errors easily when needed)

 ## Installation and Updates